python/mypy/docs/source/faq.rst

 The obvious difference is the availability of static type checking.
 The section :ref:`common_issues` mentions some modifications to Python code that may be required to make code type check without errors.
-Also, your code must make attributes explicit and use a explicit protocol representation.
-For example, you may want to subclass an Abstract Base Class such as ``typing.Iterable``.
+Also, your code must make attributes explicit.

-Mypy will support modular, efficient type checking, and this seems to rule out type checking some language features, such as arbitrary runtime addition of methods.
-However, it is likely that many of these features will be supported in a restricted form (for example, runtime modification is only supported for classes or methods registered as dynamic or 'patchable').
+Mypy supports modular, efficient type checking, and this seems to rule out type checking some language features, such as arbitrary monkey patching of methods.

 How is mypy different from Cython?
 **********************************